iremozdemr/calculate_distance/README.md

 from calculate_distance import myfunctions

 # example usage of the haversine function
-lon1, lat1 = -74.005974, 40.712776  # New York coordinates
+lon1, lat1 = -74.005974, 40.712776  # new york coordinates
-lon2, lat2 = 2.352222, 48.856613    # Paris coordinates
+lon2, lat2 = 2.352222, 48.856613    # paris coordinates

-# calculate the distance between New York and Paris
+# calculate the distance between new york and paris
 distance = myfunctions.haversine(lon1, lat1, lon2, lat2)

-print(f"Distance between New York and Paris: {distance} km")
+print(f"distance between new york and paris: {distance} km")